ai4os/ai4-docs/source/howtos/deploy/overview.rst

 If you need to generate one-off predictions on a given dataset but not maintain a running service, you have two options:

 * :doc:`Deploy in AI4OS (dedicated resources) </howtos/deploy/nomad>` with a GPU, make your predictions and delete the deployment.
 * :doc:`Deploy in AI4OS (serverless) </howtos/deploy/oscar>` and upload your dataset files to a bucket to perform :ref:`async predictions <howtos/deploy/oscar:Asynchronous predictions>`.
-If your dataset is really big, you can contact support to create a custom batch processing pipeline tailored to your usecase.
+If your dataset is really big, you can :doc:`contact support </help/index>` to create a custom batch processing pipeline tailored to your usecase.

 In addition to the above deployment options from the AI4OS Dashboard, there are several additional deployment methods: